Favourited 235 times

 Our kids love practising their english and spanish, and are very eager to get to know new people.

-We are very down to earth-people although both our kids were born at home and fullterm breastfed, and we do our Mother Earth fire rituals semi-regularly.
-We consider ourselves a very normal chaotic family with everything that comes with it.
+We are very down to earth-yet-spiritual people, both our kids were born at home and fullterm breastfed, and we do our Mother Earth fire rituals semi-regularly.

 Welcome to be a part of our family and help around the farm fun!